politicalwatch/politicalwatch.es/content/en/proyectos/escanerodsad.md

 ---
 title: 'Escàner ODS Andorra'
-subtitle: 'Tool to detect and visualize the presence of the different Sustainable Development Goals (SDGs) in any text in catalonian.'
+subtitle: 'Tool to detect and visualise the presence of the different Sustainable Development Goals (SDGs) in any text in catalonian.'
 link: 'http://escanerodsad.actuatech.org/'
 image: '/images/projects/EscanerODSad.jpg'
 lineOfWork: coherence